JamesHagerty1/Init-Rails-Projects/README.md

 them locally.
 They are useful when it is not convenient to install Rails on your machine.

+The only assumption these instructions make is that you have Docker Desktop installed on your machine.

 Build an image from `Dockerfile.init`:
 ```bash
 docker build -t init-rails-projects -f Dockerfile.init .